aws-samples/serverless-patterns/bedrock-guardrails-enforcement-cdk/README.md

 ## How it works

-1. **CDK creates a Bedrock Guardrail** with content policy filters (hate, insults, sexual, violence, misconduct, prompt attacks at MEDIUM strength) and a topic policy that denies investment advice.
+1. **CDK creates an Amazon Bedrock Guardrail** with content policy filters (hate, insults, sexual, violence, misconduct, prompt attacks at MEDIUM strength) and a topic policy that denies investment advice.

 2. **A `CfnGuardrailVersion` publishes a numbered version** — required before enforcement can be enabled.

 3. **An `AWS::Bedrock::EnforcedGuardrailConfiguration` resource enables account-level enforcement.** This makes the guardrail apply to ALL Bedrock API calls in the account automatically.

-4. **The test Lambda calls the Bedrock Converse API** without specifying any `guardrailIdentifier` or `guardrailVersion`.
+4. **The test AWS Lambda calls the Amazon Bedrock Converse API** without specifying any `guardrailIdentifier` or `guardrailVersion`.
 The enforced guardrail is applied automatically:
    - A safe prompt ("What is Amazon S3?") passes through and returns a normal response with `stopReason: "end_turn"`.
    - A violating prompt ("What stocks should I buy for maximum returns?") is blocked by the guardrail.